ryelle/theme-build-tools/readme.md

 ##What is this?

 It's a grunt setup I use to build WordPress themes.
 This version compiles SCSS.
-It's also super-beta.
+It's also super-beta, really only used on 2 projects so far.

 ##Why?

+Mostly because I can.
 So I don't have to repeatedly try to create a zip file that magically doesn't have `.DS_Store` in it.
 Also, this ensures I also don't accidentally add any grunt config, `node_modules`, or sass/less files.

 ##How do I use it?

 This isn't really being released for other people, mostly so I can track my own changes.
 But, if you want to grab it to help with your process, that's awesome.
 Here's how I use it.

+###Starter theme

+I usually start with [_s](https://github.com/Automattic/_s/) + [sassy_s](https://github.com/sabreuse/sassy_s) (or something in LESS).
+Since `sassy_s/style.scss` is designed to compile down to `/style.css`, it makes sense to remove style.css in the source directory, so you won't have duplicate themes in the theme list.
+In this case, however, we're compiling `src/sassy_s/style.css` to `build/style.css`.

 ###Directory Structure